🏝️ Komodo National Park • Pantai Merah

 Best Time to Visit

 Pink Beach can be visited year-round.
-For best colors and fewer people, early morning and late afternoon are ideal – which is why it’s so magical on a liveaboard.
+For best colors and fewer people, early morning and late afternoon are ideal — which is why it's so magical from a liveaboard or a private speedboat.

 FAQs — Pink Beach Komodo